butterflywaltz/Ring-Intercom/Wiring.md

 # Color and wire code match
 According to a early 2025 youtube video installing Ring Audio to an old TEGUI intercom, it provides the below wiring colors:
 <img width="510" height="523" alt="image" src="https://github.com/user-attachments/assets/22fa0542-3d63-49da-a8ae-0539ab301a72" />
-As a bi-product, it's then possible to deduce audio port function for Fermax 3315:
+As a by-product, it's then possible to deduce audio port function for Fermax 3315:
 1 for UNLOCK, 2 for AOUT, 3 for GROUND, 6 for AIN

 # How the door unlock signal is sent in BPT systems